stonerlab/Stoner-PythonCode/README.md

 Resources
 ---------

-Included in the package are a (small) collection of sample scripts for carrying out various operations and some sample data files for testing the loading and processing of data.
+Included in the source repository are a (small) collection of sample scripts for carrying out various operations and some sample data files for testing the loading and processing of data.
 Finally, this folder contains the LaTeX source code, dvi file and pdf version of the User Guide and this compiled help file which has been gerneated by Doxygen from the contents of the python docstrings in the source code.